 What is sourdough discard?

-Sourdough discard is the portion of the active sourdough starter that is not being fed.
-When you feed sourdough starter, you only feed a small portion of the starter to ensure it has ample food to multiply.
-You can use or throw out discard each time you feed your starter, or you can save the starter in a separate container in the fridge for longer periods of time.
+Sourdough discard is the portion of the active starter that isn’t being fed.
+You can use it immediately, or save it in a separate container in the fridge for weeks to months at a time.

 How long does sourdough discard last in the fridge?

-The general rule to keep in mind is that the older the discard; the more sour the flavor, the more dense, and the less active.
-If you are not relying on the discard for leavening and you welcome a more concentrated flavor, then stir in any separated liquid (the hooch) and bake away.
+Months.
+The general rule: the older the discard, the more sour the flavor, the more dense, and the less active.
+If you’re not relying on it for leavening and don’t mind a stronger flavor, stir in any separated liquid (the hooch) and bake away.

 Is sourdough discard still gut healthy?